brpandey/mp3_name_cleaner/README.md

  For example:

- The names to the left of the arrow are uncleaned Those on the right are cleaned names.
+ The names to the left of the arrow are uncleaned.
+Those on the right are cleaned up!

  > MALO - SUAVECITO -LIVE AUDIENCE - 1972.mp3 => Malo - Suavecito.mp3